robertvanoverbeek/AirflowTutorial/README.md

 #### 4. DAG structure and building a DAG

+Explain about the DAG.
+what is asyclical graph. a pipeline.
+Pipelines are designed as a directed acyclic graph by dividing a pipeline into tasks that can be executed independently.
+Then these tasks are combined logically as a graph.

 Generally the structure of an Airflow DAG consists of 5 parts:
 1. importing the modules and declaring variables
 2. default arguments